kevzettler/MMXOnline/readme.md

 -Reduce jump height
 -E.spark follow normals

--Detect bad browsers
+-A "prod" system
   -Remove dev options
+  -Remove all console logging
+  -Vue must be set for prod mode once deployed
+  -An analytics/telemetry system only in prod mode

+-P2 controls in in-game options
+-Gallery stage needs deathY and a block on left side of map -in 1v1, turn on flich or hitstun
 -Remove special weapon charge
 -Remove "switch" button
--Remove all console logging
--An analytics/telemetry system
--Vue must be set for prod mode once deployed

 ===============
 Post-V1 Features